A fast lesson about how internet speed works

 In these days of streaming movies and downloading movies on Netflix and Hulu, and streaming audio on iTunes and Radio Paradise (in between checking social media of course) your internet speed connection determines the quality of the video you watch and the audio you listen to.
 With a slow internet connection, you'll experience delays when downloading files, online gaming, watching movies, listening to music, and other online activities.

-internet service provider (ISP) if you still cannot find out what in the megabits is wrong and why you are experiencing a slow internet connection after performing an internet speed test.
+Contact your Internet service provider (ISP) if you still cannot find out what in the megabits is wrong and why you are experiencing a slow internet connection after performing an internet speed test.
 They can help you figure out why you are not receiving the connection speed and Mbps speed you need.
 So, you can stream videos and audio and the things you like best.

 Optimum: Get back to taking high-speed internet for granted

 Yup, don’t even think about it.
 Just enjoy your streaming movies on Netflix and Hulu, your Google searches, Amazon shopping, and music and internet gaming on Xbox like never before with Optimum high-speed broadband internet.
-With affordable internet plans of up to 400 Mbps, you’ll always have plenty of internet bandwidth and higher speeds for you, your family and your friends to access all in the comfort of your own home, all from a reliable internet provider.
+With affordable Internet plans of up to 400 Mbps, you’ll always have plenty of internet bandwidth and higher speeds for you, your family and your friends to access all in the comfort of your own home, all from a reliable internet provider.

 Life moves fast, and so does Optimum.
 Get ready to do the things you love most with the best internet.
 And go ahead – take it for granted.